Amman: Decapolis and flourishing under Roman rule

-The Romans conquered much of the Levant in 63 BC, inaugurating a period of imperial rule conducted from Rome that lasted for four centuries.
-In the northern parts of modern-day Jordan, the Greek cities of Philadelphia (Amman), Gerasa, Gedara, Pella and Arbila joined with other cities in Palestine and southern parts of today's Syria to form the Decapolis League, a confederation based on common economic and cultural interests (see also Scythopolis, Hippos, Capitolias, Canatha and Damascus).
-Philadelphia became a point along a road stretching from Ailah to Damascus that was built by Emperor Trajan in AD 106.
-This provided an economic boost for the city in a short period of time.
+The Romans conquered much of the Levant under Pompey in 63 BC, inaugurating a period of imperial rule that lasted for four centuries.
+In the northern parts of modern-day Jordan, the Greek cities of Philadelphia (Amman), Gerasa, Gedara, Pella and Arbila joined with other cities in Palestine and southern parts of today's Syria to form the Decapolis League, an autonomous confederation based on common economic and cultural interests.
+The Roman Empire formally annexed the Nabataean Kingdom in AD 106, which it organized as the province of Arabia Petraea, and to which Philadelphia was attached.
+After the annexation, the Romans under Emperor Trajan constructed around the year 111 the Via Traiana Nova, 'Trajan's New Road', which connected the ancient Red Sea port of Aila (Aqaba) with Bostra, the provincial capital of Arabia Petraea.
+Philadelphia thrived as a trading center and became an important stop on the new road.